RandyModglin/obsidianDigitalGarden/src/site/notes/Glossaries/Conditions Glossary.md

 When the creature goes to attack it does so with a -2 to hit.
 If the creature fails by 5 or more they attack a random surrounding square instead.

 #### Stasis:
-The creature is effectively unconscious and [[Glossaries/Conditions Glossary#Helpless\|Helpless]], every hit against a helpless creature is a automatic crit.
+The creature is unable to move, preserved in some manner and [[Glossaries/Conditions Glossary#Helpless\|Helpless]].
+Creatures in stasis don't age, eat, or breathe but remain healthy and alive and stay that way until killed or removed from stasis

 #### Stunned:
 The creature drops everything held, can’t take actions, takes a –2 penalty to AC, and loses its Dexterity bonus to AC (if any).